Bellerophon Taming Pegasus: Commission and installation

+Its placement near the Jerome Green Hall, a modern building composed of repeated vertical beams, provides contrast to the chaotic sculpture.
+The mythological theme connects to the neo-classical architecture of Philosophy Hall.

 The 23 ton sculpture measures approximately 30 ft by 28 ft, and stands on a 27 ft high pedestal, making it, after the Statue of Liberty, the second-largest metal statue in New York City, as of 2022.

-The Tate Gallery in London holds a plaster "sketch" from 1964, presented by the Lipchitz Foundation in 1982.
+The Tate Gallery in London holds a plaster "sketch" or maquette from 1964, presented by the Lipchitz Foundation in 1982.

 Another 1964 plaster "sketch" is held by the Museo Reina Sofía in Madrid.

 A 12-foot bronze cast - about half the size of the original - is at the Broadgate development in London.
 Another cast was installed in Kansas City in 2000.